ymollard/python-advanced-slides/slides.md

 print(d.month)    # Will raise "This date has not been initialised" d.month = 99      # Will raise "Month can only be set between 1 and 12"
 ```

 ---
-TODO: Exercice idea: read-only property with a getter but no setter full_name

----